E-commerce Account Details

 If you perform AVS on the transactions processed in your account, then each individual sale processed in Certain will record 3 transactions in PayPal: an Auth for $0.01, a Void of the $0.01 Auth, and a Sale for the full amount.
 In order to see only the actual Sale transactions, use the PayPal custom report generator to create reports that do not display these Auth and Void transactions.

 Certain passes the event code and reg code with each transaction processed through PayPal.
 The event code is passed in the "Comment1" field, and the reg code is passed in the "Comment2" field.
-Include these fields in your custom reports created in PayPal Manager in order to easily track payments and refunds to their original registration, or to group payments by the event code.
+Include these fields in your custom reports created in PayPal Manager in order to easily track payments and refunds to their original registration, or group payments by the event code.

 Setting Up a Pay.gov Account